January 2025

 New Year's Day marks the start of the Gregorian calendar year.
 It is a day for celebration and reflection on the past year, with many making resolutions for the year ahead.

-Canada observes 31 public holidays throughout 2025, including 8 national holidays celebrated across the entire country and 23 regional holidays specific to certain areas or provinces.31 of these celebrations are official public holidays with government recognition.
+Canada observes 31 public holidays throughout 2026, including 8 national and 23 regional.
+31 are official public holidays with government recognition.

 New Year's Day marks the start of the Gregorian calendar year.
 It is a day for celebration and reflection on the past year, with many making resolutions for the year ahead.